jakujobi/AkujobiP1Shell/docs/reviews/phase2_4_review/VALIDATION_SUMMARY.md

 The junior developer delivered **exceptional work** on Phase 2.4 (Process Executor).
 The implementation is production-ready, fully tested, and demonstrates professional-level understanding of POSIX process management.

 **Key Metrics:**
-- ✅ All 41 tests passing (100% pass rate)
+-  SUCCESS All 41 tests passing (100% pass rate)
-- ✅ 80% measured coverage (~95% actual - child process code is tested but not tracked)
+-  SUCCESS 80% measured coverage (~95% actual - child process code is tested but not tracked)
-- ✅ Zero linter errors
+-  SUCCESS Zero linter errors
-- ✅ Zero critical or major issues
+-  SUCCESS Zero critical or major issues
-- ✅ All requirements met and exceeded
+-  SUCCESS All requirements met and exceeded

 ---